stackbit-projects/kakisoft-portfolio-en-03-20dd0/content/pages/index.md

       ![](/\_static/app-assets/images/4.jpg)

       I have two sons.
-      My younger son is 2 years old and my older son is 5 years old.
+      The younger one is 2 years old and the older one is 5 years old.
-      They are too young, so I have to really take care of them.
+      They are very little, so I have to really take care of them.

       Sometimes, they disturb me during my work and online English lesson.
       But, they are really cute.